OlivierLD/raspberry-coffee/ADC/README.md

 ### Example
 ![Wiring](./RPi-MCP3008-Pot_bb.png)

-> ⚠️ The resistor on the potentiometer is important!
+> ⚠️ The resistor (220 &Omega; here) on the potentiometer is important!

 On the diagram above,
 - The `MCP3008`'s `CLK` (`#13`) is connected on the RPi's `PCM_CLK` (`#12`) - Orange wire